Finnonto/Finn_Trace_Analysis_C/README.md

 `-tbidx` : choose the number of table which is first to load ,if exceed the table index upper limit will wrap around to 0[positive intger], default to 0
 `-interth` : gives 2 values,the threshold1 and threshold2 of clifford cdf parallel interpolation algo, is power factor of 2[positive intger],default to 10 and 15
 `-interspan` : the span size of clifford  cdf parallel interpolation algo[positive intger], default to 4
+`-hseed` : an offset to generate a new hash parameters `-Chash` : an argument to determine if change hash parameters with every stream `-CCliffordSeed` : an argument to determine if change hash parameter of clifford algorithm `-CPingliSeed`: an argument to determine if change hash parameter of pingli algorithm `-mhash` : an argument to determine the variable of clifford parallel m hash algorithm

 ### Trace: